stoprocent/node-edhoc/README.md

 ### Certificate-Based Authentication

-Using X.509 certificates for authentication (Method 1):
+Using X.509 certificates for authentication:

 ```typescript
 import {